 The policy must be part of our official policy library, and it must be clear in its parameters: when if ever are romantic and/or sexual relationships between faculty/staff and students permitted; what are the requirements for disclosure where such relationships have developed; how is such disclosure handled; and how should conflict of interest issues be managed if such relationships develop.
 The policy must also address how misconduct will be handled and who will address it.

 The CRPC is charged with drafting such a policy that is easy to understand and inspires ethical behavior.
-To insure that the interests of all stakeholders are taken into account, the committee includes tenure track faculty, non-tenure track faculty and researchers, graduate and undergraduate students, and staff members from legal counsel, the Title IX office, the Graduate School, the Dean of Students office, and Human Resources.
+To ensure that the interests of all stakeholders are taken into account, the committee includes tenure track faculty, non-tenure track faculty and researchers, graduate and undergraduate students, and staff members from legal counsel, the Title IX office, the Graduate School, the Dean of Students office, and Human Resources.
 Transparency is expected throughout the drafting process.

 It is expected that the CRPC will interact with the review of Policy 6.4 (Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct) that is underway.
 A separate policy concerned with staff-student relationships will be developed later and modeled on the policy developed by the CRPC.